Serving Temperature: How to Get It Right

 The Impact of Temperature on Wine: Why It Matters

-In sum, understanding and controlling wine temperature isn't just about sensory finesse; it's also essential to achieving balance and harmony both in the glass and on the plate.
+Controlling wine temperature is key not only for sensory finesse but also to achieve balance and harmony in both the glass and on the plate.

 General Tips for Serving Wine at the Right Temperature